subsoap/defsp/README.md

 Not yet ready still setting up

 # DefSP

 A clean starter Defold project with useful defaults and includes to help speed up new projects so that you do not have to setup everything over again for each new project.

-This project is setup for my personal needs first.
-Feel free to fork it to create a version for your tastes and needs to share.
+This project is opinionated, and may not be right for you.
+Feel free to fork it to create a version for your tastes and needs to use for yourself or share.

 ## Installation

 Download a copy of this project and and open its game.project with Defold.
+You are meant to edit the files in this project directly and not use it as a library.

 Perhaps Defold in the future will include ability to create new projects based on zips?
 And subscribe to project template zips based on git urls?